caspersg/learn_vim/README.md

 `ESC` means press is the escape key.

-`ENTER` means press the Enter key.
+`ENTER` means press the ENTER key.

 `yaw` means press y, then a, then w.